kisalchandula/VortexManager/README.md

 - **Shapefile Import and Visualization**: Seamlessly import and render shapefiles with a robust visualization panel.
 - **Interactive Map Controls**: Includes essential map navigation tools such as pan, zoom, full extent, and detailed information retrieval.
-- **Coordinate Tracking**: Real-time display of cursor coordinates in the selected coordinate reference system (CRS).
 - **Customizable Toolbar**: Add or modify tools for specific tasks and workflows.
 - **Extensibility**: Easily extend the application to include custom data processing and analysis functions.